Tau Beta Pi Headquarters Team

 Mike and his wife Paula have been married for 25 years with two children, Wyatt, 19, and Alivia, 13.
 Aside from spending time with his family, Mike is an avid college sports fan and enjoys reading WWII histories and biographies.

-Amy Chaney is originally from North Ft Myers, Florida.
-She graduated from North Ft Myers High School then attended Edison Community College in Ft Myers.
-She worked for Johnson Engineering doing accounting before moving to Raleigh, NC to be closer to her husband's family.
-She spent 6 years in Raleigh doing accounting for a property management company when the company sold and she knew it was time to finally come to her forever home in the Smoky Mountains.
+Amy Chaney is originally from North Ft.
+Myers, Florida.
+She graduated from North Ft.
+Myers High School then attended Edison Community College in Ft Myers.
+She worked for Johnson Engineering doing accounting before moving to Raleigh, NC, to be closer to her husband's family.
+She spent 6 years in Raleigh doing accounting for a property management company when the company sold, she knew it was time to finally come to her forever home in the Smoky Mountains.
 She moved to the Knoxville area with her husband in 2006 because they fell in love with the Great Smoky Mountains on several vacations to the area.

 Christian "Alex" Cross is originally from Bristol, Virginia.
 He moved to Knoxville to attend the University of Tennessee where he earned his B.A. degree in Political Science, graduating summa cum laude.
 In 2018, he earned his master's of public policy & administration from UT with a focus in nonprofit and city management.
 He was the 2017 recipient of UT's Cunningham Award for Service & Professional Promise.

 In addition to his interest in local politics, Alex enjoys competitive gaming, watching college sports, traveling, and trying new foods around the country.
 He enjoys conducting music, a result of his time as drum major in his high school band and tenure in UT's Pride of the Southland Band.
-He yearly teaches new students to conduct their marching band programs.
 He invites any member to challenge him at a game of Super Smash Bros. anytime, anywhere.

 In January 2020, Maggie joined the Tau Beta Pi team as one of two Member Services Representatives at HQ.
 She ensures that member information and other files are kept up to date, online orders are sent out in a timely fashion, and undertakes projects to help the rest of the team.